x00tex/hackTheBox/Boxes/linux/Retired/tabby/README.md

 # Root Privesc

-**Frist**, create a alpine image , it takes some time to download all packages
+**First**, create a alpine image , it takes some time to download all packages

 `./build-alpine`